Maelzel's Chess Player: Importance

 The essay is important in that it predicts some general motifs of modern science fiction.
 Poe also was beginning to create an analytic method that would eventually be used in his "tales of ratiocination", the earliest form of a detective story, "The Gold-Bug" and "The Murders in the Rue Morgue".
 This point is furthered in that Poe particularly emphasized that a mind was operating the machine.

 Response at the time of its publication was strong.
 It elicited responses from the Norfolk Herald, Baltimore Gazette, Baltimore Patriot, United States Gazette, Charleston Courier, Winchester Virginian, and New Yorker (the last of which suggested the article's only fault was its excessive length).

 Poe's "Maelzel's Chess Player" was the inspiration for the television short El jugador de ajedrez aka Le joueur d'échecs de Maelzel (1981), directed by Juan Luis Buñuel and shown as part of the Poe-series Histoires extraordinaires.

 The essay is cited without name by Walter Benjamin in the first of his "Theses on the Philosophy of History".

+The essay is referenced by Jean Cocteau in "Barbette" (1928).